 Please view the travel and health advisories at Student Health Services for current information about international health alerts for travelers.

-This page summarizes pre-arrival requirements and recommendations of the U.S. Government and UMass Dartmouth to help you prepare for your arrival to the U.S. and to the university.
-Please also view this pre-arrival checklist.
+This page summarizes pre-arrival requirements and recommendations of the U.S. Government to help you prepare for your arrival to the U.S. Please also view: Before you arrive: UMass Dartmouth requirements and the pre-arrival checklist.

 International Students and Scholars must adhere to U.S. government requirements before and upon entering the U.S.